akmmes/Sign-Language-Recognition-Using-DINO-s-Self-Attention-Mechanism/README.md

 - **DINO Base 16x16**

 ## Dataset:

-The dataset used for this project is the **Irish Sign Language (ISL) Dataset**, which is available on [ResearchGate](https://www.researchgate.net/publication/319493254_A_Dataset_for_Irish_Sign_Language_Recognition).
+The dataset used for this project is a **new image dataset for Irish Sign Language (ISL) recognition**, created as part of ongoing work in the field of ISL recognition using pattern recognition methods.

 ### Key Information about the Dataset:
-- **Dataset Name**: A Dataset for Irish Sign Language Recognition
+- **Dataset Name**: Irish Sign Language Recognition Dataset
-- **Content**: This dataset consists of images for various hand gestures representing Irish Sign Language (ISL) symbols.
-It includes gestures for different words and phrases commonly used in Irish Sign Language.
+- **Content**: The dataset consists of 468 videos of human subjects performing ISL hand-shapes and movements.
+Frames were extracted from these videos, resulting in a total of **58,114 images** representing **23 common hand-shapes** in ISL.
-- **Image Format**: The dataset contains pre-captured images of hand gestures, which were used for training the model to understand and recognize specific gestures.
+- **Image Format**: The images in the dataset are derived from the extracted frames of the videos.
-- **Application**: This dataset is particularly useful for training models for sign language recognition, enabling the automation of sign language interpretation through computer vision.
+- **Application**: This dataset is designed for training models to recognize hand gestures in Irish Sign Language, enabling automation of sign language interpretation using computer vision.
+It is part of ongoing work in ISL recognition using advanced pattern recognition techniques.

+The dataset has been tested using **Principal Component Analysis (PCA)**, achieving **95% recognition accuracy** in initial experiments.

+You can access the full dataset and further details on [ResearchGate](https://www.researchgate.net/publication/319493254_A_Dataset_for_Irish_Sign_Language_Recognition).

 ## Approach:
 1. **Model Utilization**: